cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/troubleshoot-tunnels/common-errors.md

 ## I see an error: x509: certificate signed by unknown authority.

 This means the origin is using a certificate that `cloudflared` does not trust.
-For example, you may get this error if you are using SSL inspection in a proxy between your server and Cloudflare.
+For example, you may get this error if you are using SSL/TLS inspection in a proxy between your server and Cloudflare.
 To solve this:

 - Add the certificate to the system certificate pool.
 - Use the `--origin-ca-pool` flag and specify the path to the certificate.